mrocklin/thesis/search.md

 ### Strategies

 We consider a sequence of decreasingly trivial traversal algorithms.
 These expose important considerations.
-We build up to greedy depth first search with backtracking.
+We build up to our operational algorithm, greedy depth first search with backtracking.

-#### Leftmost Traversal
+#### Leftmost

 \begin{wrapfigure}[10]{r}{.5\textwidth}
 \vspace{-2em}